 Some projects were dropped altogether as there was no need for them any longer, while others were downsized or postponed outright.
 For most organizations, their needs have switched or pivoted overnight.
 We started thinking more about automation and about online accessible platforms for almost every aspect of our daily lives.
 This still requires the use of project management practices which is what makes use still quite the desirable individuals to keep around.

 When we look back, years from now, innovation in a lot of areas due to necessity and survival is clear and noticeable.
 If you stayed put, adjusting to your evolving environment, chances are you took the time to reassess your overall direction and even foundation.
 You can see this reflected in the number of people taking courses and studying to get what might have been an elusive PMP® certification or another form of education or training.
 Services already providing these offerings online have been blooming.
+It just requires reassessing how work gets done and migrating work when and where necessary.

 - A good piece of advice to apply always: When given lemons, make lemonade.
 The key is to learn to love lemonade when that’s all there is to drink.